 Ms. Williams has exhibited in juried exhibitions at museums and cultural arts centers around the United States, including the Masur Museum of Art, Twin City Art Foundation, Monroe, LA; Coos Art Musuem, Coos Bay, OR; Hunter Museum of American Art, Chattanooga, TN; Hoyt Institute of Fine Arts, New Castle, PA; Roseville Art Center, Roseville, CA: Woodmere Museum of Art, Philadelphia, PA; Mississippi Museum of Art, Jackson, MS; Brea Civil and Cultural Center, Brea, CA; Walton Art Center, Lafayette, AR; Visual Arts Center of Northwest Florida, Panama City, FL; Hillcrest Art Center, Cambria, CA; Leigh Yawkey Woodson Art Museum, Wausau, WI; Art Center of the Ozarks, Springdale, AR; Karen Sprague Cultural Arts Center, Springfield, MA and The Arts Center in Old Forge, NY.
 Her work has also been exhibited in New York City at the Salmagundi Club and National Arts Club on numerous occasions, and in solo and group exhbitions at The Hudson Guild Galleries, New York, NY.

-The artist is a Life Member of The American Society of Classical Realism and of the Art Students League of New York and a signature member of the Academic Artists Association, where she shows regularly in their annual juried exhibition.
+The artist is a member of the Salmagundi Club, an Associate member of Oil Painters of America, Life Member of The American Society of Classical Realism, Life Member of the Art Students League of New York, and a Signature Member of the Academic Artists Association.